 As it turns out, fasting can, in fact, help you get into ketosis quicker!

 In simplest terms, being in a state of ketosis can be somewhat compared to being in a fasted state.
 Your body IS fasting in some sense.

 To enter ketosis, you can approach it a couple of different ways.
 The first option would be the more common approach: Keeping your carbs extremely low.
 In other words, take part in the ketogenic diet.

 The second option would be to fast!
 Instead of cutting out carbs drastically, you simply don’t eat at all for a particular amount of time.

 Being in a ketogenic state or “ketosis” simply means your body is breaking down fats for energy instead of carbs.
-In fact, many people who look to start the ketogenic diet will often incorporate fasting in order to get into ketosis faster.
+In fact, many people who look to start the ketogenic diet will often incorporate fasting to get into ketosis faster.

-Remember, you can still consume water, black coffee and other non-caloric beverages to get you through and help suppress your hunger pains.
+Remember, you can still consume water, black coffee, and other non-caloric beverages to get you through and help suppress your hunger pains.